Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Identifying and Characterizing the non-Abelian chiral spin liquid

+In this section, we focus on the spin liquid phase corresponding to the topological superconductors.
+We first give a low-energy effective field theory of this spin liquid phase, and then numerically verify that various physical properties of the Gutzwiller-projected wave function are in well agreement with the field theory predictions.
-{\it Response field theory and Integer Quantum Spin Hall effect.} In the topological superconductor, each flavor of fermions has nontrivial Chern numbers, so we expect that the system has nontrivial response when it is probed by $SO(3)$ symmetry twisting fields $A_{ij}$, where $A_{ij}=A^x_{ij}S^x+A^y_{ij}S^y+A^z_{ij}S^z$ behave like external $SO(3)$ gauge fields coupling to the spins.

-Owing to the $SO(3)$ gauge invariance, we expect that, after integrating out the fermions and the $Z_2$ gauge fluctuations, the following $SO(3)_1$ Chern-Simons response theory describes the low-energy physics in the hydrodynamic limit:
+In the topological superconductor, each flavor of fermions carries a nontrivial Chern number, so we expect that the system has a nontrivial response when it is probed by $SO(3)$ symmetry twisting fields $A_{ij}$, where $A_{ij}=A^x_{ij}S^x+A^y_{ij}S^y+A^z_{ij}S^z$ behave like external $SO(3)$ gauge fields coupling to the spins.
+Because of the $SO(3)$ gauge invariance, we expect that, after integrating out the fermions and the $Z_2$ gauge fluctuations, the low-energy physics in the hydrodynamic limit is described by the following $SO(3)_1$ Chern-Simons theory

+where repeated indices are summed over and $k=1$ since the Chern numbers of $c_x, c_y, c_z$ spinons are all equal to 1.
+As discussed in Appendix \ref{appCS}, the intrinsic field theory description of the system in the weak pairing case is still an $SO(3)_1$ gauge theory [see eq.~(\ref{intrin})], which predicts that the system falls in a NACSL phase.

+In the following, we provide evidence to illustrate that a Gutzwiller-projected topological superconductor is indeed a NACSL that is described by the $SO(3)_1$ Chern-Simons theory.